blackducksoftware/hub/docker-run/README.md

 Note: These command might require being run as either a root user, a user in the docker group, or with 'sudo'.

 ```
-# Start the Hub using docker-run.sh
-$ docker-run.sh 3.7.0

-# Stop the Hub using docker-stop.sh
-$ docker-stop.sh

 # Migrate data from the PostgreSQL dump file using docker-hub.sh
 $ docker-hub.sh -r 3.7.0 -m <path/to/dump/file>